Gut-Brain Axis: Breaking the Anxiety–Bloating Feedback Loop

 Nervous System Track

-• 5-10 minutes of box breathing or slow walk, twice daily
+• 5-10 minutes of box breathing or a slow walk, twice a day

-• Stop phone scrolling an hour before bed
+• Stop scrolling your phone an hour before bed (this matters more than you think)

 Digestion Track